-Drucker observed that teaching is the only major occupation for which we have not yet developed tools that make an average person capable of competence and performance in the classroom.
+Peter F. Drucker observed teaching is the only major occupation for which we have not yet developed tools that make an average person capable of first-rate competence and performance in the classroom.

-Drucker contended that teaching involves artistry/creativity.
-Therefore, he concluded that it is impossible for artistry to confine itself to the boundaries of routine and convention.
+Drucker contended teaching involves artistry.
+Therefore, he concluded it is impossible for artistry to confine itself to the boundaries of routine and convention.

 Because there are so few truly gifted teachers, it is impractical to rely on the naturals.
 This reality of statistical probability dictates an inevitable gap between master and pedestrian teachers.

-Today’s learning technologies give today’s competent teacher a capacity to perform well beyond that of the ablest teacher of 50 or 100 years ago, and the latest breakthroughs in technology-assisted learning enable the outstanding teacher of today to produce learning miracles.
+Today’s learning technologies give to today’s competent teacher a capacity to perform well beyond that of the ablest teacher of 50 or 100 years ago, and enables the outstanding teacher of today to produce learning miracles.

 The world is changing.
 Developing countries are hungry for knowledge.
-They want to put new and old knowledge to work to become more productive and more effective competitors.
+They want to put new and old knowledge to work, to become more productive and to become effective competitors.

 We all know this.
 This requires us to prepare students for tomorrow’s realities.